anagha-google/dataproc-labs/3-dataproc-gke/Setup.md

 <hr>

 ## 4.c.
-Create subnet & firewall rules for Dataproc - PSHS & DPMS
+Create subnet & firewall rules for Dataproc - PSHS
-Further in the lab, we will create a persistent Spark History Server where the logs for serverless Spark jobs can be accessible beyond 24 hours (default without).
-We will also create a Dataproc Metastore Service for persistent Apache Hive Metastore.<br>
+Further in the lab, we will create a persistent Spark History Server where the logs for serverless Spark jobs can be accessible beyond 24 hours (default without). <br>
 Paste these and run in cloud shell-

 ```